 - Not any more

 The wife then produced an affidavit of informal marriage that both she and her husband had signed.
-I told her that will do it.
+I told her that I would do it.

 What is a Declaration of Informal Marriage in Texas?